-The FDC37B80x with IrDA v1.0 support incorporates a keyboard interface, SMSC's true CMOS 765B floppy disk controller, advanced digital data separator, two 16C550A compatible UARTs, one Multi-Mode parallel port which includes ChiProtect circuitry plus EPP and ECP, on-chip 12 mA AT bus drivers, one floppy direct support, and Intelligent drive Power Management including PME support.
+The FDC37C93xFR with Fast IR support incorporates a keyboard interface, real-time clock, SMSC's true CMOS 765B floppy disk controller, advanced digital data separator, 16 byte data FIFO, two 16C550 compatible UARTs, one Multi-Mode parallel port which includes ChiProtect circuitry plus EPP and ECP support, IDE interface, on-chip 24 mA AT bus drivers, game port chip select and two floppy direct drive support, as well as ACCESS.bus, soft power management and SMI support.
 The true CMOS 765B core provides 100% compatibility with IBM PC/XT and PC/AT architectures in addition to providing data overflow and underflow protection.
 The SMSC advanced digital data separator incorporates SMSC's patented data separator technology, allowing for ease of testing and use.
-Both on-chip UARTs are compatible with the NS16C550A.
-The parallel port is compatible with IBM PC/AT architecture, as well as IEEE 1284 EPP and FDC37B80x ECP. incorporates The sophisticated power control circuitry (PCC) which includes support for keyboard, mouse, and modem ring wake-up events.
-The PCC supports multiple low power-down modes.

-The FDC37B80x supports the ISA Plug-and-Play Standard (Version 1.0a) and provides the recommended functionality to support Windows '95.
-The I/O Address, DMA Channel and hardware IRQ of each logical device in the FDC37B80x may be reprogrammed through the internal configuration registers.
-There are 480 I/O address location options, a Serialized IRQ interface, and three DMA channels.

-The FDC37B80x does not require any external filter components and is therefore easy to use and offers lower system costs and reduced board area.
-The FDC37B80x is software and register compatible with SMSC's proprietary 82077AA core.
+Both on-chip UARTs are compatible with the NS16C550.
+The parallel port, the IDE interface, and the game port select logic are compatible with IBM PC/AT architecture, as well as EPP and ECP.
+The FDC37C93xFR incorporates sophisticated power control circuitry (PCC).
+The PCC supports multiple low power down modes.
+The FDC37C93xFR provides support for the ISA Plug-and-Play Standard (Version 1.0a) and provides for the recommended functionality to support Windows '95.
+Through internal configuration each registers, of FDC37C93xFR's logical device's I/O address, DMA channel and IRQ channel may be programmed.
+There are 480 I/O address location options, 13 IRQ options, and three DMA channel options for each logical device.
+The FDC37C93xFR does not require any external filter components and is, therefore, easy to use and offers lower system cost and reduced board The FDC37C93xFR is software and area. register compatible with SMSC's proprietary 82077AA core.

-IBM, PC/XT and PC/AT are registered trademarks and PS/2 is a trademark of International Business Machines Corporation SMSC is a registered trademark and Ultra I/O, ChiProtect, and Multi-Mode are trademarks of Standard Microsystems Corporation
+IBM, PC/XT and PC/AT are registered trademarks and PS/2 is a trademark of International Business Machines Corporation

+SMSC is a registered trademark and Ultra I/O, ChiProtect, and Multi-Mode are trademarks of Standard Microsystems Corporation